 About Robert Gallegos

-He is an advocate for green spaces and has committed funds to improve neighborhood parks, sports fields, and build new dog parks, hike/bike trails and canoe launches.
-In 2015, he helped secure long-term partnerships and funding to restore historic Gus Wortham Park Golf Course, and create Houston’s first Botanic Garden in District I.
+He is an advocate for green spaces and has committed funds to improve neighborhood parks, sports fields, and built new dog parks, hike/bike trails, and launching points for canoes and kayaks.
+In 2015, he helped secure long-term partnerships and funding to restore historic Gus Wortham Park Golf Course and create Houston’s first Botanic Garden in District I.

-Noting his passion for neighborhood issues, Mayor Turner appointed Robert to Chair the City Council Committee on Regulation & Neighborhood Affairs which focuses on matters that promote strong, vibrant neighborhoods, and encourage the positive development of communities.
+Noting his passion for neighborhood issues, Mayor Turner appointed Robert to Chair the City Council Committee on Regulation & Neighborhood Affairs which focuses on matters that promote strong, vibrant neighborhoods and encourage the positive development of communities.